American Board of Criminalistics

 Certification

 The American Board of Criminalistics examinations are only offered in-person at specified testing locations.
-Examinations are not available online or via remote proctoring.
+Examinations are not available via remote proctoring.
 The examinations are written in English only and are designed for individuals practicing in the United States.

 The American Board of Criminalistics currently offers examinations in the following areas of certification: